 Once you join the rows, press the long seams between each row OPEN (as pictured above) to avoid too much bulk in the centers.

-This is a really quick and easy baby quilt pattern that you can whip up over the weekend!
-Break it up over 4 days if you’d like so you can spend time cutting squares, sewing the blocks, joining the blocks and rows, and quilting the top!
+This is a quick and easy baby quilt pattern that you can whip up over the weekend!
+Break it up over 4 days if you’d like to spend time cutting squares, sewing the blocks, joining the blocks and rows, and quilting the top!

 I quilted my Baby Lock Tiara II project with Madeira Thread and Quilter’s Dream batting.
 This was my first time using this brand of batting, and I’d have to say I’m in love!
 The quilt held up great and did not wrinkle during my photoshoot, and it has a really nice weight to it that I think will withstand many years of baby and toddler love!